-Pete Medd explains how the deal came to fruition, “My family had invested with Jim on a couple tours prior to Crystal Palace Baltimore.
+Pete Medd explains how the deal came to fruition, “My family had invested with Jim on a couple of tours prior to Crystal Palace Baltimore.
 We brought Sporting Lisbon over for a US tour before it was the big thing it is now."

-He adds, "Jim and I had been college roommates, my family was involved from a financial aspect and Jim recruited me pretty hard to come on board and be a part of this.
+He adds, "Jim and I had been college roommates, my family was involved from a financial aspect, and Jim recruited me pretty hard to come on board and be a part of this.
 Jim was primarily the point person on the original search for a partner.

-"There were several clubs in Europe we were talking to, when the initial outreach took place.
+"There were several clubs in Europe we were talking to when the initial outreach took place.
 When we really got advanced with Simon and Dominic Jordan, that’s when I got more involved.
 The initial deal was all about player recruitment, trying to replicate an academy in the US to feed Crystal Palace in England.
-It wasn’t a marketing deal, it wasn’t a shirt deal, it wasn’t even a brand expansion.
+It wasn’t a marketing deal.
+It wasn’t a shirt deal, it wasn’t even a brand expansion.
 At its core, it was all about player recruitment.”

 The US was becoming a breeding ground for finding hidden gems – Landon Donovan and Clint Dempsey were just two of the names emerging as bright prospects in a country where soccer was the runt of the litter when it came to sporting integrity.

-A businessman at heart, Simon Jordan wanted a slice of the action, seeing a prime shop window not only for the Crystal Palace brand, but also hopefully creating a pathway for players to make the switch to Selhurst Park.
+A businessman at heart, Simon Jordan wanted a slice of the action, seeing a prime shop window not only for the Crystal Palace brand, but also hopefully create a pathway for players to make the switch to Selhurst Park.

 Phase one: The birth